|Conventional short name:|

 - The Rajjao of Maguindanao consists of Lanao del Sur, Maguindanao, Region XII (SOCCSKSARGEN) of *here*.
 Capital at Cota Bato de Maguindanao (Cotabato *here*).

-- The Rajjao of Sulug consists of Basilan, Sulu, Tawi-tawi, and the northeastern coast of Sabah of *here*.
+- The Rajjao of Sulug consists of Basilan, Sulu, Tawi-tawi, the Indonesian province of North Kalimantan and the eastern part of Sabah of *here*.
 Capital at Sulug (Jolo *here*).